-You will hike in the forested mountains of Transylvania, discover beautiful countryside and explore historic towns reaching, the legendary home of Dracula.
+You will hike in the forested mountains of Carpathian Mountains, discover beautiful countryside and explore historic towns reaching, the legendary home of Dracula.

 The difficulty level of this tour is medium to hard.

 Morning departure from your hotel in Bucharest.
 We drive through a chain of villages in the plain around Bucharest; then the landscape changes as we reach the Prahova Valley, one of the most picturesque places of this region, with mountain resorts spreading across it.
 Wide and deeply carved by the homonymous river, the Prahova Valley is an unforgettable display of the splendors nature most generously holds out.
 It is a narrow corridor between Transylvania and Wallachia, an ancient road that is crossed by both rail and motorways, making it one of the most visited routes in Romania.

 Before starting our hiking day, you will have the chance to discover the famous castles of Sinaia Mountain Resort – which served as a residence for the Royal family.
 Sinaia began developing into an important settlement with the construction of the famous Sinaia Monastery in 1695.
 The fast pace of Sinaia`s growth is connected to the development, in the south Carpathian area, of the extractive and oil processing industries, and to the construction of the road connecting it to Bucharest at the end of the 18th century.
 The construction of the railway (1879) and of Peles Castle followed.
 Sinaia was declared a town in 1880, thus being one of the oldest urban mountain settlements in the country.

 Peles Castle Complex – here is one of the best-preserved royal palaces in Europe.
 The Castle is full of ornaments the inside as well as on the outside, and features elaborate wood sculptures and paintings representing scenes from the works of German composer Richard Wagner.